intel/container-experience-kits-demo-area/workspace/nfd/README.md

 NAME                 READY     STATUS    RESTARTS   AGE with-node-affinity   1/1       Running   0          1m
 ```
-3. There is no explicit �node anti-affinity� concept, but `NotIn` and `DoesNotExist` give that behavior.
+3. There is no explicit “node anti-affinity” concept, but `NotIn` and `DoesNotExist` give that behavior.
 Use the same NFD node label `node.alpha.kubernetes-incubator.io/nfd-cpuid-AVX` and operator `DoesNotExist` to achieve the node anti-affinity.
 Pod should end up in the pending state with message `No nodes are available that match all of the predicates: MatchNodeSelector (1)`
 ```
 # sudo kubectl get pods --show-all
 NAME                           READY     STATUS      RESTARTS   AGE